popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 Dramatic reductions in sequencing costs are enabling unprecedented genomic data to be generated for a huge variety of species (@Ellegren2014).
 Ongoing efforts to systematically sequence a wide variety of species (eg. Vertebrate Genomes Project (@Rhie2021), 10KP (10,000 Plants) Genome Project (@Cheng2018)) are in turn facilitating enormous increases in population-level genomic data for new model and non-model species.
 Correspondingly, methods for inferring demographic history and natural selection from such data are flourishing (@Beichman2018).
 Past methods development has typically focused on model organisms such as *Drosophila* or, piggybacking on medical genomics, humans.
-But new methods are being developed, and old methods enhanced, to model population characteristics that are key to many organisms but less important in these traditional models, such as inbreeding (@Blischak2020), skewed offspring distributions (@Montano2016), or selfing (eg. as implemented in Demes (@Gower2022)).
+But new methods are being developed, and old methods enhanced, to model population characteristics that are key to many organisms but less important in models of common model organisms, such as inbreeding (@Blischak2020), skewed offspring distributions (@Montano2016), or selfing (eg. as implemented in Demes (@Gower2022)).
 Models inferred from these tools are an important community resource, but reuse of such models can be arduous and error-prone (@Ragsdale2020).

 Simulations from population genomic models have many uses, both for methods development and empirical research.
 They provide training data for inference methods based on machine learning (@Schrider2018) or Approximate Bayesian Computation (@Csillery2010).
 They can also serve as baselines for further analyses; for example, models incorporating demographic history serve as null models in selection analyses (@Hsieh2016a).
-Population genomic simulations can also help guide conservation decisions for threatened species (@Teixeira2021).
+More recently, population genomic simulations have begun to be used to help guide conservation decisions for threatened species (@Teixeira2021).

 In general, population genomic simulations become more useful the more realistically they represent the organism being simulated - that is, as they incorporate more features of the organism's biology.
-The demographic history of a species, encompassing population sizes, divergences, and gene flow, can dramatically affect patterns of genetic variation (@Teshima2006), and recombination rate variation across the genome also strongly affects genetic variation and haplotype structure (@Nachman2002), particularly when linked selection is important.
+The demographic history of a species, encompassing population sizes, divergences, and gene flow, can dramatically affect patterns of genetic variation (@Teshima2006), and recombination rate variation across the genome also strongly affects genetic variation and haplotype structure (@Nachman2002), particularly when linked selection is important (TODO: cite linked selection?).
 Thus estimates of these parameters are fundamentally important to the development of simulations of species of interest.
-This presents challenges not only in the coding of the simulations themselves, but in the choice of parameter estimates to use to shape the simulation model.
+This presents challenges not only in the coding of the simulations themselves, but in the choice of parameter estimates to be used to shape the simulation model.

 Stdpopsim is a community resource recently developed to provide easy access to detailed population genomic simulations (@Adrion2020).
-This resource lowers the technical barriers to performing such simulations and reduces the possibility of erroneous implementation of established models.
+This resource lowers the technical barriers to performing such simulations and reduces the possibility of erroneous implementation of simulations for species with published models.
 But so far stdpopsim has been primarily restricted to well-characterized model organisms.
 Feedback from workshops for users of stdpopsim emphasized the need for better understanding among the empirical population genomic community of when it is practical to create a realistic simulation of a species of interest, and the community desire to expand the variety of organisms incorporated into stdpopsim.

-Thus, the choice of whether and how to develop population genomic simulations for a species of interest is affected by the genomic resources and knowledge available for the species; and the choice of genomic resources and knowledge to implement is a major factor in the resultant patterns of genomic variation generated by the simulation.
+Thus, the choice of whether and how to develop population genomic simulations for a species of interest is affected by the genomic resources and knowledge available for the species.
+These choices have a major impact on the resulting patterns of genomic variation generated by the simulation.
 The  fundamental importance of these components of realistic population genomic simulations is not always well understood, and the necessary choices can be challenging.
 While stdpopsim provides a framework for standardizing simulations of some species, the broader population genetics community would benefit from additional guidance in putting together such simulations.

 Therefore this paper is intended as a resource for both methods developers and empirical researchers to develop simulations of their own species of interest, with the potential to submit the simulation framework for inclusion in the stdpopsim catalog for peer review and future use.
-In the **Tutorial**, we discuss the elements of a population genomic simulation model that realistically characterizes a species, including necessary input data
+In the **Tutorial**, we discuss the elements of a population genomic simulation model that realistically characterizes a species, including required input data
 (genome assembly, mutation and recombination rates, demographic model) and its quality, common pitfalls in choosing appropriate parameters, and considerations for how to approach species that are missing some necessary elements.
 This paper is not intended as a tutorial for implementing simulations in any particular simulator, rather to provide guidance for what information is sufficient for a realistic